mooman219/fontdue/README.md

 ```

 ### Layout
-The layout API is immature and may see many more major breaking changes before **milestone 1**.
+The layout API is immature and may see breaking changes.
+The layout `fontdue` provides is naïve and is only designed to be on par with existing libraries like `glpyh_brush`.
 ```rust
 // Read the font data.
 let font = include_bytes!("../resources/fonts/Roboto-Regular.ttf") as &[u8];